A Broadway Musical: Critical response

 Strouse wrote (in his memoir) that this was a "show he was proud of" because he and Adams had wanted to write a musical about their experiences with Sammy Davis Jr., about white people writing for a "big, black musical star".
 They envisioned it as "funny, ironic ... and filled with life's imbalances."

-Mel Gussow, in his review for The New York Times, wrote that the idea was to write a spoof of Broadway intrigue and duplicity; "cynicism is rampant."
-There are jokes about blacks on Broadway, Jewish theater party women and lawyers with "steel clauses."
-The lyrics are not funny.
-Finally, Gussow wrote: "The cast performs with eagerness, even as the show sinks."
+Mel Gussow, in his review for The New York Times, wrote that the idea was to write a spoof of Broadway intrigue and duplicity: "cynicism is rampant ... wisecracks about blacks on Broadway, Jewish theater party ladies ... and lawyers with steel clauses. ...
+The cast performs with eagerness, even as the show sinks."

-Julius Novick of The Village Voice called it "the best Broadway musical since Platinum," a disaster that had opened the month before.
+Julius Novick of The Village Voice called it "the best Broadway musical since Platinum", a disaster that had opened the month before.
 Critic and theatre historian Ken Mandelbaum has described the show as "a genuine turkey... hopeless... [a] well-meaning but fatally underpowered evening.
 The Charles Strouse-Lee Adams score had its moments."
 Mandelbaum noted that "the characters were all clichés. ...
 A shallow treatment of a theme with potential ... was capped with an absurd ending".